• About Paul Betit

 About Paul Betit

-A former Maine newspaperman, Betit is the author of three military crime novels featuring U.S. Army CID investigator John Murphy.
+A former Maine newspaperman, Betit was the author of three military crime novels featuring U.S. Army CID investigator John Murphy.

 The crime novels, Phu Bai, Kagnew Station and The Man In The Canal, follow the adventures of Murphy during the Vietnam War era.